JanSharp/VRCJanSharpCommon/README.md

 Some UI sprites for UI without rounded corners which I use across other packages.
 Effectively my UI style, so it doesn't look like plain default unity UI.
 These sprites have same anti aliasing issues, but I cannot figure out how to fix that and I don't deem it to be bad enough to worry about.

-# Ideas

-Honestly I'm not sure.
-It feels like this is missing a lot of stuff, but then I'm not sure what really belongs in here.
-But I suppose the editor scripting this provides is already decent.
-But still, I'm not marking it as `1.0.0` yet.

 # Licensed Third Party Code

 A big thank you to all the open source contributors out there!